cloudgateinfra/terraform/readme.md

-Terraform modules and environments that pull from root modules allowing one to create whatever type of resources they need.
-These are many examples of how to incorporate these into your workspace.
+terraform modules and environments that pull from root modules allowing one to create whatever type of resources they need